Mud City Press

 CLIMATE

 Over the course of the last one hundred years, industrial and automotive emissions from the burning of fossil fuels have changed the chemistry of our atmosphere which in turn has altered the balance of Earth's exchange of heat with the Sun.
 As a result, the planet is warming, and we face unknown changes in the climate.
 These changes hold the potential to alter critical biological and ecological relationships for every living thing on the planet and are very likely to impact food security, either by catastrophic weather events, blight, or insect infestation.
-With these potentials hoving like tornadoes just over the horizon, reducing our use of fossil fuels and thus our greenhouse gas emissions makes a lot of sense right now.
+With these potentials hovering like tornadoes just over the horizon, reducing our use of fossil fuels and thus our greenhouse gas emissions makes a lot of sense right now.
 Add concerns for peaking oil production, and at a bare minimum, conservation of petroleum should have begun yesterday.
 MORE

 Related Articles: